Buy a Small Intestinal Bacterial Overgrowth (SIBO) breath test

 What shall I do if my results are positive can you help?

-Should your results be positive we would be very happy to refer you to IBSandSIBOclinics.co.uk where their highly trained and experienced practitioners are able to help you.
-They offer Skype appointments as well as in person appointments meaning they can see people all over the world.
+Should your results be positive we would be very happy to refer you to www.ibsandsiboclinics.co.uk where their highly trained and experienced practitioners are able to help you.
+They offer Zoom appointments as well as in person appointments meaning they can see people all over the world.

 If my results are positive is the programme to get rid of SIBO Small Bacterial Overgrowth included in the cost of the test?